|Is that a touch of mirth in those eyes?|

-Darwin jokes — jokes told by Darwin himself — were often told at someone else's expense.
+In his writings, Darwin jokes sometimes about other people — and not always in a kind way.
 All of the following comments are his, and they are in fact funny (though not really hilarious).

 From: Life and Letters of Charles Darwin.

-Darwin Jokes (3): Darwin recalled an embarrassing incident that occurred at a meeting of the Plinian Society when he was a student at the University of Edinburgh:
+(3) Darwin jokes also about an embarrassing incident that occurred at a meeting of the Plinian Society when he was a student at the University of Edinburgh:

 From: Clark, J. W. and T. M. Hughes eds.
 1890.
 The walking tour in North Wales.
 In: The life and letters of the Reverend Adam Sedgwick.
 1: 379-381.

 (5) During his travels in South America, Darwin thought the places he had to stay suffered by comparison with the typical English inn.
 He gives the following account of Brazilian hospitality: "On first arriving, it was our custom to unsaddle the horses and give them their Indian corn; then, with a low

 Funny?
 Yes.
 Hilarious?
 No, not really.

 Note: The various Darwin jokes on this page all came from Darwin Online.